sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-json-parse-buffer.md

 When reading and parsing a JSON file, it's unnecessary to read it as a string, because [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) can also parse [`Buffer`](https://nodejs.org/api/buffer.html#buffer).

+Passing in a buffer may not be performant, and does not have TypeScript compatibility.

 ## Fail

 ```js